K-McDonnell/naturalHRTest/README.md

 Built using php 8.1, mysql 8.0, docker and composer.
+Developed for Ubuntu runnign on WSL2.
+Uses a forked version of the 'codeguy/upload' simple filehandling composer package.

 CLI instructions: